The New St. Paul's

 - Design: The new hospital and other campus facilities will be designed to withstand earthquakes and tsunamis/floods, in accordance with City of Vancouver Building Code and post-disaster building requirements.

 - Access: The road network around the new St. Paul’s will include alternate routes to the emergency department in the event that any given street is impassable.
-The hospital will also have a helipad to allow access and egress by air.

 What about the potential impacts for neighbouring communities?